-While your project schedule should be predetermined to the best of your knowledge in your Project Templates, there does come time to when you may need to update your project's schedule to meet the current needs of the client project(s).
+While your project schedule should be predetermined to the best of your knowledge in your Project templates, there does come a time when you may need to update your project's schedule to meet the current needs of the client project(s).

-This guide will cover the steps of creating new tasks on a blank schedule, as well as adding tasks to an existing schedule.
-Plus some advanced features to give you further understanding of how the schedules are designed to work for you.
+This guide will cover the steps of creating new tasks on a blank schedule, as well as adding tasks to an existing schedule, plus, some advanced features to give you a further understanding of how the schedules are designed to work for you.

 The Schedule screen provides the following features: